My Ugly Water-Saving Garden Solution

 On the other hand, a lot of recyclers don’t take anything other than #1 or 2 plastics, which I think is true in my area.
 That means we’re keeping these out of the landfill for a while.
 I’m not too happy as a rule about buying things in plastic, but it’s hard to entirely avoid.
 Finding a new use for the plastic is the next best thing.

-7 Responses to “My Ugly Water-Saving Garden Solution”
+7 replies on “My Ugly Water-Saving Garden Solution”

 Did you do anything special with the jugs or just turn them upside down full of water?